modelteam-ai/modelteam.ai/README.md

     - Remove any unwanted/confidential skills
     - Sign the JSON file using the provided key
         - Key will be emailed to you when you sign up and add your experience in https://app.modelteam.ai/experience
-        - This helps us to verify that you own the email address.
-And your work email adds credibility to your profile
+        - Email address is used just to send the key.
+It can be any email (your work email adds extra credibility to your profile)
         - **IMPORTANT!
-This email need not be same as the git id **
+This email need not be same as the git id**
             - If your git id is different from your email, it will be tagged for manual verification
             - If your git id is same as your email, the key will help us to verify automatically
 - Upload the file(mt_metrics_yyyy-mm-dd_*****.json.gz) back to your experience in https://app.modelteam.ai/experience
 - Our AI models will analyze the data and generate a profile for you (<30 minutes)